burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.5.7 - Updated VSCode Workspace Configuration Guidance

+- **Revised README to include a dedicated tip for using the recommended VSCode workspace file**: Transformed the VSCode workspace configuration section into a clear tip, emphasizing its benefits for enhancing development experience and streamlining project management by excluding unnecessary files.

 ### Version 1.5.6 - Enhanced Project Initialization with Deno Support and Improved Documentation